Arctenox/Tensor_Prism/README.md

 ## Tips and Best Practices

+1. **Analyze Before Merging**: Use Model Analyzer to understand your models before attempting complex merges
+2. **Check Compatibility**: Use Model Comparator for quick compatibility checks
-1. **Start Conservative**: Begin with lower merge ratios (0.3-0.7) and adjust based on results
+3. **Start Conservative**: Begin with lower merge ratios (0.3-0.7) and adjust based on results
-2. **Use SLERP for Dissimilar Models**: When merging very different models, SLERP often produces better results
+4. **Use SLERP for Dissimilar Models**: When merging very different models, SLERP often produces better results
-3. **Leverage Spectral Methods**: Frequency domain merging can preserve details better than linear methods
+5. **Leverage Spectral Methods**: Frequency domain merging can preserve details better than linear methods
-4. **Use Masks for Precision**: Create masks to merge only specific model components
+6. **Use Masks for Precision**: Create masks to merge only specific model components
-5. **Memory Management**: Monitor memory usage and adjust batch sizes for your hardware
+7. **Memory Management**: Monitor memory usage and adjust batch sizes for your hardware
-6. **Experiment with Spectral Parameters**: Different frequency biases can dramatically change results
+8. **Experiment with Spectral Parameters**: Different frequency biases can dramatically change results
-7. **Layer-Selective Merging**: Use depth gradients for smooth transitions through model layers
+9. **Layer-Selective Merging**: Use depth gradients for smooth transitions through model layers
-8. **Prediction Type Awareness**: Use the Epsilon/V-Pred nodes when working with models of different prediction types
+10. **Prediction Type Awareness**: Use the Epsilon/V-Pred converter when working with models of different prediction types
-9. **CLIP Merging Strategy**: Use spectral blend for CLIP when preserving text understanding is critical
+11. **CLIP Merging Strategy**: Use spectral blend for CLIP when preserving text understanding is critical
-10. **Conversion Strength**: Start with 1.0 conversion strength and adjust if results seem over/under-converted
+12. **Conversion Strength**: Start with 1.0 conversion strength and adjust if results seem over/under-converted
-11. **Document Your Workflows**: Use the Checkpoint Reroute + Notes node to keep track of your merging experiments
-12. **Organize Complex Workflows**: Use reroute nodes with notes to create clean, documented workflow structures
 13. **Layer-Specific CLIP Control**: Use attention/feedforward bias to fine-tune CLIP behavior for specific use cases
-14. **Zero Overhead Documentation**: The reroute node adds no processing time while providing workflow organization
+14. **Smart Analysis First**: For complex merges, use Analyze Model Weights first to find optimal ratios
+15. **Blend Mode Selection**: Use sigmoid/cosine for smooth transitions, exponential for dramatic changes
+16. **Layer Scaling Strategy**: Use depth-progressive for fine-tuning influence, shallow-bias for style preservation
+17. **Recipe Reuse**: Save successful merge recipes as text files for reproducible results
+18. **Deep Analysis Mode**: Use Deep analysis when planning very complex or experimental merges
+19. **Read Recommendations**: The Model Analyzer provides tailored suggestions based on your specific models

 ## Troubleshooting